The Sword of Kahless: Writing

 "The Sword of Kahless" was the first Deep Space Nine (DS9) episode to predominantly focus on Worf.
 Michael Dorn had joined the cast at the beginning of season four, but his character was not featured prominently in the first eight episodes of the season because they had been scripted prior to confirmation that Dorn would be joining the show.
 "The Sword of Kahless" was the first episode to be written after his arrival, so it was the first time his character was featured centrally.
-This meant that in each of those episodes, Worf was inserted into the episode, whereas "The Sword of Kahless" was the first episode to be written after his arrival and the production team wanted him to feature centrally for the first time.
 The story was created by Richard Danus, who had been the executive story editor during the third season of TNG, when Ira Steven Behr joined the production team.
 Danus had written TNG episodes such as "Deja Q" and co-wrote the teleplay for "Booby Trap".
 It was Behr who gave Danus the opportunity to write for DS9, after they became friends following Behr's arrival on TNG.

-The episode's director Burton, described the story as something akin to the search for the Holy Grail in Klingon mythology.
+The episode's director, Burton, described the story as something akin to the search for the Holy Grail in Klingon mythology.
 Hans Beimler, who converted Danus' story into a teleplay, was aware of the mythology of the Grail as he wrote the script and wanted to avoid giving the sword any mystical or magical powers.
 He said that "It's the concept of the sword that has the power.
 We could have said that some technology or magic gave the Klingons the feeling of power, but that would have been a cheap way to go."
 The writing staff was disappointed in the reaction of many fans, who wanted a technological explanation for the effects of the sword.